Studying nature trains one to be comfortable with complexity and uncertainty.

 My love of biodiversity took me into the bush for the first part of my career, training as an ecologist and evolutionary biologist, working to understand native plants and their myriad interactions with the lifeforms that surround them.
 Doing this, I developed a unique and flexible skillset as an analyst, communicator, and researcher.

-As a writer, speaker, and teacher I have developed strong capabilities in communicating complex concepts across diverse contexts.
+As a writer, speaker, and teacher I have developed strong capabilities in communicating complex concepts across diverse audiences.
 I think it’s one of the best parts of doing science.
 Experience includes delivering engaging public seminars, science writing for the public, successful grant applications, effective stakeholder engagement, reports and briefs, invited speaker engagements, scientific publishing, lecturing.

 Innovation and creativity define my work as a research scientist, where I identified novel research questions and created ways to answer them.
-I developed new techniques to track small insects in the bush, and monitor their behaviour with motion sensor cameras.
-Never afraid to learn new techniques, I cultivated technical skills in analysis of population genomic data, R statistical programming, analysis of spectral data, laboratory fungal culture, camera trapping, and plant identification.
+I developed new methods to track small insects in the bush, and monitor their behaviour with motion sensor cameras.
+Never afraid to learn new techniques, I cultivated technical skills in analysis of population genomic data, R statistical programming, analysis of spectral data, laboratory fungal culture, camera trapping, and plant and insect identification.

 Professional consulting and work experience includes: